ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ## Declaring/Instantiating Exchanges

-With Bunny, exchanges can be declared in two ways: by instantiating `Bunny::Exchange` or by using a number of convenience methods on `Bunny::Channel`:
+With Hot Bunnies, exchanges can be declared in two ways: by instantiating `HotBunnies::Exchange` or by using a number of convenience methods on `HotBunnies::Channel`:

-  * `Bunny::Channel#default_exchange`
+  * `HotBunnies::Channel#default_exchange`
-  * `Bunny::Channel#direct`
+  * `HotBunnies::Channel#direct`
-  * `Bunny::Channel#topic`
+  * `HotBunnies::Channel#topic`
-  * `Bunny::Channel#fanout`
+  * `HotBunnies::Channel#fanout`
-  * `Bunny::Channel#headers`
+  * `HotBunnies::Channel#headers`

 The previous sections on specific exchange types (direct, fanout, headers, etc.) provide plenty of examples of how these methods can be used.

 ## Publishing messages

-To publish a message to an exchange, use `Bunny::Exchange#publish`:
+To publish a message to an exchange, use `HotBunnies::Exchange#publish`:

 ``` ruby
 x.publish("some data")
 ```

 The method accepts message body and a number of message and delivery metadata options.
 Routing key can be blank (`""`) but never `nil`.
 The body needs to be a string.
-The message payload is completely opaque to the library and is not modified by Bunny or RabbitMQ in any way.
+The message payload is completely opaque to the library and is not modified by Hot Bunnies or RabbitMQ in any way.

 ### Data serialization